-With current lockdown restrictions, children are accessing technology and the internet at a younger age than ever before.
-It’s never too early to talk to your child about what they do online and who to tell if they come across anything online that makes them feel worried, scared or sad.
+With the increased availability of internet-enabled devices, children are accessing technology and the internet at a younger age than ever before.
+It’s never too early to talk to your child about what they do online and whom to tell if they come across anything online that makes them feel worried, scared or sad.

 Jessie & Friends is a series of three animations that follow the adventures of Jessie, Tia and Mo as they begin to navigate the online world, watching videos, sharing pictures and playing games.
 There’s also a storybook for each episode, to help you and your child keep the conversation going.
 These videos are aimed at children aged 4- 7 years olds.